“A whore is a whore is a whore”

 Australian sex workers and activists have blamed the creation of the whorearchy on the direct desire of some to stay within or as close to social norms as possible.
 As an example, there is arguably a general perception that workers who provide just one or a few sexual services are seen as ‘better’ than those who provide the more demanding pornstar experience.

 So how does the whorearchy rank sex workers?
-Well a simple interpretation is that escorts are ‘better’ than brothel workers.
+Well a simple interpretation is that sydney escorts are ‘better’ than sydney brothel workers.
 But why should it be the case that those who charge more for sexual services are seen as better than those who charge less?
 It doesn’t mean that those who charge more provide ‘better’ services?

 The whorearchy lends itself to racial, ableist, misogynist and gender-based discrimination.
 For example, workers of colour are more susceptible to being patronised than caucasian workers.
 Same goes for transsexual vs. cis-gender workers, non-western vs. western workers and, workers with disabilities vs workers without.